Integration & setup

 Libraries & SDKs

-Adhese has a TypeScript based SDK for web integrations.
-The SDK and it's documentation can be found via the following links:
+Adhese has a TypeScript-based SDK for web integrations.
+The SDK and its documentation can be found via the following links:

-TypeScript Adhese SDK and it's documentation
+TypeScript Adhese SDK and its documentation

 Adhese JavaScript Library on GitHub